ScoutLogic

 If you conduct a reference check yourself, you might find it difficult to ask the right questions to uncover the most information.
 Background screening services are professionals in performing reference checks.
 Leave it to them to discover who your candidate is.

-A drug screening may not be relevant to all industries, but it’s invaluable for healthcare or jobs that require the use of machinery or vehicles.
+A drug screening may not be relevant to all industries, but it’s invaluable for hospital background checks or jobs that require the use of machinery or vehicles.
 These screenings vary based on the requirement, but they often include five-panel or ten-panel urinalysis, breathalyzer, or hair testing.

 Some screens will test for drugs, alcohol, or both.
 Drug screening doesn’t check for a history of drug use, only what is present in the candidate’s system.
 Any previous drug use that resulted in arrest or conviction will appear in a criminal history check.